 In 2008, it became one of VA’s six national rehabilitation programs for Veterans.
 The event expanded to include not only blind Veterans, but amputees, wheelchair-bound Veterans, and those with other life changing disabilities.

 The event continues to strive to provide adaptive golf instruction for the Veterans who participate to make the game more accessible.
-The ultimate goal is to engage and invigorate Veterans to prove to themselves that regardless of their situation, the game of golf can be a rehabilitative and therapeutic.
+The ultimate goal is to inspire Veterans to challenge their limitations and improve their quality of life by actively engaging in rehabilitation and therapy.